-Manchester’s Parklife festival found itself at its expanded home of Heaton Park for a third time in 2015.
-The site is around four miles from the centre of town and upon arrival there are already signs that a few have hit the bottle too hard on the short journey.
+Manchester’s Parklife festival found itself at its expanded home of Heaton Park for the third time in 2015.
+The site is around four miles from the centre of town and upon arrival, there are already signs that a few have hit the bottle too hard on the short journey.

 The odd lethargic-looking frame can be seen slumped against the park’s outer fence as disgruntled, soberer, friends attempt to cradle them back into consciousness and get them through the festival’s gargantuan security operation.

 Even at the VIP gate, it takes over an hour to get into the festival, as punters are rigorously searched and stripped of everything from ketamine to corned beef sandwiches – and that’s before we get into some of the more bizarre prohibitions including umbrellas, ‘man-bags’ and ‘selfie-sticks’.

 But those who have either done things by the book or slipped through the net with some kind of creative smuggling technique already appear to already be in the swing of things by mid-afternoon.

 The Collonade area at the far end of the site, nestled in a crater in the ground surrounded by forestry, hosts a bumper set from house DJ Ben Pearce who has what looks like thousands in the palm of his hand hours before darkness even threatens to fall.